kevinmor/react-webstore/README.md

-# Getting Started with Create React App
+# React Webstore

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This README will be updated when the project is complete.

 ## Available Scripts